Bartmr/8land/README.md

 - From now on you can just run `npm run start:dev:infrastructure` in order to start all the services and infrastructure
 - Set up an Alchemy account at <https://www.alchemy.com/>
 - Create a Metamask Wallet
-- Build the smart-contracts by running `npm run build:smart-contracts`
+- Build the smart-contracts by running `NODE_ENV=development npm run build:smart-contracts`
 - Deploy smart-contracts into a testnet
-  - run `NODE_ENV=development npm run hardhat -- --network matic run libs/smart-contracts/scripts/deploy.ts`
+  - run `NODE_ENV=development npm run ts-node ./dist/scripts/deploy.ts`
   - take note of the contracts addresses and place them in `.env.secrets.development` to be used environment variables
 - Seed the development database with sample data by running `NODE_ENV=development npm run seed`
 - Start the server with `npm run start:dev`, or `npm run start:debug` if you want to debug the API in the Chrome Developer Tools